learnpoint/learnpoint-site/README.md

             cache-control: public, max-age=3600

-    3. To off-load the production environment, add ETag:
+    3. To off-load the production environment, increase the cache to 24 hours, and add an ETag:

-            cache-control: public, max-age=3600
+            cache-control: public, max-age=86400
             ETag: W/"22b6d046870a8db69794472c1ada0ea4"